A saddle sore, the one thing cyclists, including me, hate to face after a long and enjoyable ride.

 4. Use Chamois Cream

-Chamois cream is a very popular option that can be found in bike stores.
+Chamois cream is a trendy option that can be found in bike stores.

 It’s a cream that’s made to help reduce the friction and eliminate the saddle sore.